-Basic electrical safety precautions should be followed to protect yourself from harm and the SuperServer 6027R-72RFT+ from damage:
+Basic electrical safety precautions should be followed to protect yourself from harm and the SuperServer 6037R-TXRF from damage:

 - Be aware of the locations of the power on/off switch on the chassis as well as the room's emergency power-off switch, disconnection switch or electrical outlet.
 If an electrical accident occurs, you can then quickly remove power from the system. - Do not work alone when working with high voltage components. - Power should always be disconnected from the system when removing or installing main system components, such as the serverboard and memory modules.
-When disconnecting power, you should first power down the system with the operating system first and then unplug the power cords of all the power supply units in the system. - When working around exposed electrical circuits, another person who is familiar with the power-off controls should be nearby to switch off the power if necessary. - Use only one hand when working with powered-on electrical equipment.
+When disconnecting power, you should first power down the system with the operating system.
+The unit has more than one power supply cord.
+Disconnect both power supply cords before servicing to avoid electrical shock. - When working around exposed electrical circuits, another person who is familiar with the power-off controls should be nearby to switch off the power if necessary. - Use only one hand when working with powered-on electrical equipment.
 This is to avoid making a complete circuit, which will cause electrical shock.
 Use extreme caution when using metal tools, which can easily damage any electrical components or circuit boards they come into contact with. - Do not use mats designed to decrease static electrical discharge as protection from electrical shock.
 Instead, use rubber mats that have been specifically designed as electrical insulators. - The power supply power cords must include a grounding plug and must be plugged into grounded electrical outlets.

-- Serverboard Battery: CAUTION - There is a danger of explosion if the onboard battery is installed upside down, which will reverse its polarities (see Figure 4-1).
+- This product may be connected to an IT power system.
+In all cases, make sure that the unit is also reliably connected to Earth (ground). - Serverboard Battery: CAUTION - There is a danger of explosion if the onboard battery is installed upside down, which will reverse its polarities (see Figure 4-1).
 This battery must be replaced only with the same or an equivalent type recommended by the manufacturer (CR2032).
 Dispose of used batteries according to the manufacturer's instructions. - DVD-ROM Laser: CAUTION - this server may have come equipped with a DVD-ROM drive.
 To prevent direct exposure to the laser beam and hazardous radiation exposure, do not open the enclosure or use the unit in any unconventional way. - Mainboard replaceable soldered-in fuses: Self-resetting PTC (Positive Temperature Coefficient) fuses on the mainboard must be replaced by trained service technicians only.
 The new fuse must be the same or equivalent as the one replaced.
 Contact technical support for details and support.